Skip to main content

 What’s Trending in January?

-In addition to the big increase in site traffic, we have noticed that interest in the main summer holiday weeks is well up on last year.
-Naturally, the fact that the sun decided to grace the UK with its presence last summer may be an influential fact.
+In addition to the significant increase in site traffic, we have noticed that interest in the main summer holiday weeks is well up on last year.
+Naturally, the fact that the sun decided to grace the UK with its presence last summer may be influential.
 However, it may also be because people have woken up to the fact that many local education authorities have reduced this year’s official summer holiday dates from 6 to 5 weeks (although some schools may allocate training days to extend the holiday).

 Brainstorm the type of niche holiday experiences you can offer groups of adults outside the school holidays – and update your listing accordingly.
 You might also consider adding a new page to your website on a specific theme.